-San Mateo County Libraries support its eleven cities and the County in its efforts to create and maintain sustainable buildings.
-San Mateo County Libraries provide services at library buildings that are owned and maintained by our member cities and/or the County and work in partnership with them to support their sustainable building practices.
+San Mateo County Libraries support our eleven cities and the County in their efforts to create and maintain sustainable buildings.
+San Mateo County Libraries provide services at library buildings that are owned and maintained by our member cities and/or the County and works in partnership with them to support their sustainable building practices.